OptiMind: Teaching LLMs to Think Like Optimization Experts: Method

 \item \emph{Filter unresolvable items.} Finally, we drop problems where neither the original code nor the regeneration process produce a valid result. \end{itemize} This process yields $2700$ cleaned items for OR-Instruct and $2600$ for OptMATH.
 Of these, $602/2700$ in OR-Instruct and $577/2600$ in OptMATH have answers that differ from the original labels.

 \textbf{Improve question quality.} To address the issue of missing data and ambiguous description: \begin{itemize}[leftmargin=*] \item \emph{Detect and fill missing parameters.} We automate detection and completion of missing fields using the OpenAI o4-mini model, flagging $180/2700$ items in IndustryOR and $500/2600$ in OptMATH as incomplete and filling them with validated values.
-We then manually checked a few samples by our optimization experts to verify correctness. \item \emph{Resolve ambiguity with expert edits.} We manually clean classes with systematic ambiguity (e.g., Job Shop); an example is in Appendix \ref{app:training_data_cleaning}.
-In general, such ambiguity cannot be resolved reliably in a fully automated way; broader coverage of additional types is left to future work. \end{itemize}
+We then manually checked a few samples by our optimization experts to verify correctness. \item \emph{Regenerate and clarify OptMATH instances.} Following the data generation process of OptMATH \citep{lu2025optmath}, we re-generate 53 instances for each seed class and back-translate the problem descriptions using the \textsc{gpt-oss-120b} model.
+Our optimization experts manually inspect 159 regenerated instances (three per class) to confirm that key parameters are present and consistent.
+Training on this regenerated data improved downstream performance compared to using the original OptMATH problems; see our ablation results in \S\ref{sec:ablation}. \end{itemize}